-Why Do Woodpeckers Peck and How to Stop It
+Why Do Woodpeckers Peck and How to Stop Them

 Woodpeckers have a unique way to drum up attention.
-Learn why woodpeckers peck wood, trees and metal and how to stop woodpeckers from pecking your house.
+Learn why woodpeckers peck wood, trees and metal and how to stop and deter them.

 Why Do Woodpeckers Peck on Metal?

 “Why do woodpeckers peck at metal chimney caps, and can I prevent it?” asks James Gates of Lemoyne, Pennsylvania.

 Kenn and Kimberly: While many birds sing to claim their territories, woodpeckers have a different method.
 Woodpeckers knock on hard surfaces like wood to communicate with others, to claim territory and to attract a mate.
 One bird may drum more than 8,000 times per day, and a downy woodpecker typically strikes 16 times per second.
 They typically find a dry, brittle tree limb and drum on it, hammering with rapid bursts.

 Like other members of the woodpecker family, northern flickers sometimes use man-made objects to drum up attention.
 Much to the dismay of many homeowners, northern flickers often go the extra mile, using chimneys and house gutters to amplify their announcements.

 If they find a metal object to drum on, like your chimney cap, it may echo even more loudly than a dead wooden branch.
 This is usually seasonal behavior and shouldn’t last more than a few weeks.
 But if you want to take action, buy flexible foam or plastic padding from a hardware store and wrap it around the metal cap.
 The muffled sound should encourage woodpeckers to drum elsewhere.

 Discover 13 types of woodpeckers birders should look for in North America.